jsfehler/stere/docs/field.rst

 Splinter Fields
 ~~~~~~~~~~~~~~~

-Fields that rely on Splinter being connected to Stere.
+The following Fields are available with the default Splinter implementation.

-The following Fields are available with the default Splinter implementation:
+Each implements a specific performer method.

 - :ref:`Button <button>`: Clickable object.
 - :ref:`Checkbox <checkbox>`: Object with a set and unset state.